 - Musil C.F. & MacDonald I.A.W.
 2007.
 Invasive Alien Flora and Fauna.
 SANBI Biodiversity Series 6.
 Pretoria: South African National Biodiversity Institute.
 Available at http://biodiversityadvisor.sanbi.org/wp-content/uploads/2015/11/BioSeries_06_2007.pdf

-- The Best practice reference manual for wool sheep farming in South Africa, brought out by the National Wool Growers Association (NWGA) includes notes on dealing with invading alien plants management.
-Find the document on www.nwga.co.za or contact 041 365 5030.
+- The Best practice reference manual for wool sheep farming in South Africa, available in English and Afrikaans, includes notes on dealing with invading alien plants management.
+Find the document on www.capewools.co.za or www.nwga.co.za.

 - Henderson, L. & Cilliers, C.J.
 2002.
 Invasive aquatic plants.
 Plant Protection Research Institute Handbook No. 16.
 ARC, Pretoria: 1-88.